 Subtasks are small lists of items that can be checked off in your workflow runs.

 They are really useful if you need to break complex tasks into smaller steps, which also need to be completed, but don’t require any extra instructions adding into them.

 Better still, you can make subtasks required fields, so that all the steps are mandatory to complete before moving on to your next task.

 To use the subtask widget, or any other widget for that matter, you must be editing a workflow.

-You can edit a workflow by clicking the three dots next to its name (or click your workflow’s name) then when the right-hand menu opens, select “Edit”.
+You can edit a workflow by clicking its name then clicking “Edit” in the top right corner.

 Click on the task you want to add a subtask to, then cast your eye to the right-hand widget menu.